-The default template of PocketQuery produces a simple Confluence table, enriched by a few gimmicks.
+The default template of PocketQuery produces a simple Jira table.
 The result looks like this:

 Nothing fancy here: there is one loop for the header that runs through the column names and one loop (with another nested loop) running through the result.
 Note that the variables

 $result are passed to any PocketQuery template, so you can use them as you please.
 For a more formal specification of what kind of objects are available in PocketQuery templates, see the PocketQuery documentation on templates.